Cus D'Amato: Science of Victory Marathon

 From October 26, 2017, through November 4, 2017, an international, online "Science of Victory" marathon was dedicated to the memory of Cus D'Amato.
 Several journalists and boxers from Russia, Ukraine, Italy, Spain, Germany and the U.S. took part in this project, including Silvio Branco, Patrizio Oliva, Dr. Antonio Graceffo, Avi Nardia, and Gordon Marino.
 The marathon promoted the book Non-compromised Pendulum by Tom Patti and Dr. Oleg Maltsev, which reviewed Cus D'Amato's training style.

-Portrayals in film, theater, and fiction
+Portrayals in media

 George C. Scott portrayed D'Amato in the 1995 HBO movie Tyson.

 KNOCKOUT: The Cus D'Amato Story is a stage and screenplay based on the life of Cus D'Amato, from a concept by boxing trainer Kevin Rooney and written by Dianna Lefas.

-The biography Confusing The Enemy tells the story of D'Amato.
+The first book in the world, a biography Confusing The Enemy tells the story of D'Amato.

 Harvey Keitel portrayed him in the 2022 Hulu TV series Mike.